Hamza200618/Hamza200618/README.md

 </p>

-> **Note:** The snake animation requires a GitHub Actions workflow.
-It won't appear until that workflow is added and has run at least once.
+> **Note:** This animation is generated automatically by the GitHub Actions workflow at `.github/workflows/snake.yml` (added below).
+It renders on the first scheduled run after the workflow is committed — trigger it manually from the **Actions** tab (`Run workflow`) to make it appear immediately.

 ---